ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 A full node in xClient ecosystem is the node that has a complete copy of the blockchain, including the entire transaction history and the current state.
 Anyone can join the XRPL network and act as a full node to provide services for others.
-We propose two main functionalities of a full node:
+We propose three main functionalities of a full node:

 1. Storing the whole XRPL transaction history and keeping the current ledger state up to date.
 We refer the node with full ledger history since the genesis ledger as the archive node, and the node with partial history (e.g., most recent 1024 ledgers) as the regular full node.

-2. Storing the validation messages of the most recent leader.
+2. Storing the validation messages of recent ledgers (e.g., for most recent 1024 ledgers).

 3. Responding to queries from other full nodes and relayers for information about ledger headers and transactions.

-To respond to queries about the information of ledger headers and inclusion proof, a full node must support following RPC methods.
+In order to respond to queries about the information of ledger headers and inclusion proof, a full node must support following RPC methods.

 ### 3.1 `getblockheaders`
-Returns the header of a specific XRPL ledger or headers of a set of ledgers, identified by ledger hashes or heights.
+Returns the header of a specific XRPL ledger header or a set of ledger headers, identified by ledger hashes or heights.

 Request format:
 |Field Name|JSON Type|Description|